CCALI/a2jauthor/wiki/Development Environment Production Clone.md

         ```
 2. Restart MAMP.
 3. Navigate back to [http://localhost/MAMP/index.php?language=English&page=phpinfo](http://localhost/MAMP/index.php?language=English&page=phpinfo).
 Search the page for "xdebug" and ensure the options set in step 1 are available.
+4. At this point, you can use a php debugging extension like [https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) to add breakpoints to your php code.